Sarifit95/shorter-url/README.md

 ## About

-Public user create shortener Url by log url .
+Public user create shortener Url by long url .
 User Registration and Login .
 If User Login then every shortener url Store  and user can delete or update.